operator-playground-io/community-jaeger-operator-tile/tutorials/operator-installation-verification-tutorial.md

 ---
-title: Jaeger Operator Installation Verification description:Learn how to verify that the Jaeger Operator installed properly in the namespace
+title: Jaeger Operator Installation Verification
+description: Learn how to verify that the Jaeger Operator installed properly in the namespace
 ---

 ### Check the Jaeger Operator